-With a little research and the right resources, you can find a free coat of arms to add dimension to your genealogy work.
-Several sites offer these graphics free, allowing you to enhance everything from family tree charts to presentations and slideshows for your next family reunion.
+With a little research and the right resources, you can find a family coat of arms to add dimension to your genealogy work.
+Several sites offer these graphics for free, allowing you to enhance everything from family tree charts to presentations and slideshows for your next family reunion.

 Where to Find a Free Family Coat of Arms

-The following websites offer free family crests and coats of arms, as well as information on lineages and heraldry.
-Some of these are free to view; others are free to download and use.
+Lots of websites offer free family crests and coats of arms, as well as information on lineages and heraldry.
+Whether you need to download them to use or just want to learn a little more about the symbols of your family history, these are a good place to start.

 The Armorial Register - International Register of Arms

 The Armorial Register - International Register of Arms offers a wealth of information about heraldry.
-This is the definitive source for nobility and royalty in the United Kingdom, Ireland and the United States.
-You can search by surname and view the coat of arms associated with that family.
+We're talking tons.
+This is the definitive source for nobility and royalty in the United Kingdom, Ireland, and the United States.
+You can use their family coat of arms finder to search by surname and view the coat of arms associated with that family.

 The Tree Maker

 The Tree Maker is a retail site, but they do allow you to freely search for and view your family's surname, coat of arms, and brief history in their database.
 This site also gives the country of origin.
-This information is very enlightening for beginners in genealogy.
-Even if you can't find your family surname, you are invited to call the company and they will search for you under different countries and spellings.
+This information is very enlightening for beginners in genealogy — plus anyone else who likes learning about the history of their family.
+If you can't find your family surname, you are invited to call the company and they will search for you under different countries and spellings.

 All Family Crests